Alfredchanja/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 6-Displays the third line of the file iacta.

 File 7-Creates a file named \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line.

+File 8-Write into the file lscwdcontent the results of the command ls -la.
+It creates the file lscwdcontent if it does not exist and if it already exists it is overwritten.